Updated on July 8th, 2025 by Felix Martinez

 You can download the full list, along with important financial metrics such as dividend yields and price-to-earnings ratios, by clicking the link below:

-This group is so exclusive that there are just 53 companies that qualify as a Dividend King.
+This group is so exclusive that there are only 55 companies that qualify as Dividend Kings.
 Fortis Inc. (FTS) recently raised its dividend for the 51st consecutive year, joining the list of Dividend Kings.

-This article will discuss the company’s business overview, growth prospects, competitive advantages, and expected returns.
+This article will provide an overview of the company’s business, its growth prospects, competitive advantages, and expected returns.

 Business Overview